 Using the System Activity Explores

-Below are some examples of how you can use some of the Explores in System Activity, along with the answers to some common questions.
-You can access the example Explores in this section by replacing <instance_name.looker.com>
+Following are some examples of how you can use some of the Explores in System Activity, along with the answers to some common questions.
+You can access the example Explores in this section by replacing <instance_name.looker.com> in the example URLs with the address of your Looker instance.

 Content Usage